gchojnowski/gapTrick/README.md

 ## Troubleshooting

- - if running gapTrick produces models identical to those given on input (and there are no contact predictions), it often means that they are far from native conformation
+ - if running gapTrick produces models identical to those given on input (and there are no contact predictions), it often means that the template is far from a native conformation

 # Using gapTrick for cryoEM model building